krgamestudios/Toy/deep-dive/developing-toy.md

 # Bytecode

 The output of Toy's compiler, and the input of the interpreter, is known as "bytecode".
-Here, I've attempted to fully document the layout of the canonical bytecode's structure, but since this was written after most of this was implemented, there may be small discrepencies present.
+Here, I've attempted to fully document the layout of the canonical bytecode's structure, but since this was written after most of this was implemented, there may be small discrepancies present.

 There are four main sections of the bytecode: